TNKase Reconstitution and Administration

 Step 3

-INJECT entire contents (10 mL) into the TNKase vial, directing the diluent into the powder.
+Aseptically reconstitute the vial with 10 mL Sterile Water for Injection, USP by directing the stream into the lyophilized powder to obtain a final concentration of 5 mg/mL.
 Slight foaming upon reconstitution is not unusual; any large bubbles will dissipate if the product is allowed to stand undisturbed for several minutes.

 Step 4

 GENTLY SWIRL until contents are completely dissolved.
 DO NOT SHAKE.
 Solution should be colorless or pale yellow and transparent.
-Once the appropriate dose of TNKase is drawn into the syringe, stand the shield vertically and recap the red tab cannula.
+Once the appropriate dose of TNKase is drawn into the syringe, stand the shield vertically on a flat surface and recap the red tab cannula.

 Step 4